secretstartups/handbook/job-families/marketing/digital-experience/index.html.md

 #### Senior Manager, Digital Experience Requirements

 * Extends the Manager, Digital Experience requirements.
-* A minimum of 6 years experience managing a group of designers and engineers.
+* Relevant experience managing a group of designers and engineers.
 * Advanced level of HTML, CSS, and JS.
 * Experience as agile project manager a plus.